Managing cost groups

 4. To finalize the update, click Proceed → Continue.

-1. Click the three-dotted icon next to a cost group in the tree view.
+1. Click the three-dotted icon next to the required cost group in the tree view.

-1. Enable the toggle to define the cost uplift percentage
+1. Enable the toggle and specify the cost adjustment percentage.

-All cost data within a cost management group will be adjusted according to the configured uplift percentage.
+All cost data within a cost management group will be adjusted according to the configured adjustment percentage.

 Health indicator